 Data mining is the process of finding patterns and repetitions in large datasets and is a field of computer science.
-Data mining techniques and algorithms are being extensively used in Artificial Intelligence and Machine learning.
+Data mining techniques and algorithms are being extensively used in Artificial Intelligence and Data Science.
 There are many algorithms but let’s discuss the top 10 in the data mining algorithms list.

 Top 10 Data Mining Algorithms